Files

 3. Create Label for Pop-Up Box

 Next, we’ll create a label to use in the pop-up box that will appear when you click on a point in the HTML Report.
 Add an AttributeCreator to the canvas and connect it to the CoordinateSystemSetter.
 Create a new attribute called Label.
-Since some of the features in this dataset are missing an image URL, we will use a conditional value to set the value of the label attribute.
+Since some features in this dataset lack an image URL, we will use a conditional statement to set the label attribute.
 Click on the drop-down arrow for Attribute Value and select Conditional Value.

 For the Condition Statement, double-click on the box next to If to open a dialog similar to the Tester transformer.
 Set the following condition: